 What to Buy:

 Rule of thumb, buy the best glasses you can afford and make sure they fit your face.
 You can have a $200 pair of sunglasses, but if they are uncomfortable, you will not wear them and you will lose then because you keep taking them off.
+That’s why it’s important that you find the best style of glasses that fit your face, such as these Low Bridge Glasses (check out here for information) so the likelihood of them falling off your face will be greatly reduced.
+You’ll be thankful that you did.
 I am a big fan of

 So invest in your eyes and some new sunglasses, buy what you can afford, but do not sacrifice comfort and fit.
 You will be glad you did!